MRI Technologists: Duties, Salary, and How to Become One

 MRI technologists play an important role in diagnosing critical conditions like dementia.
 Learn more about this impactful health care profession.

-What is an MRI Technologist?
+What is an MRI technologist?

 An MRI technologist uses magnetic resonance imaging (MRI) technology to take pictures inside the human body for diagnostic purposes.
 MRI technologists work in health care facilities, such as hospitals and clinics, where they provide patient care and conduct MRI scans that produce internal imagery of the human body using a combination of radio waves and powerful magnetic fields.